Street name: Street type designations

-In North Minneapolis, numbered avenues run east-west (33rd Avenue N) and numbered streets run north-south (6th Street N) but named avenues run north-south (Washburn Avenue N).
-In Northeast Minneapolis, avenues run east-west (15th Avenue NE) and streets run north-south (Taylor Street NE), except for the major east-west artery Broadway Street and the major north-south avenues Central and University.
+In North Minneapolis, numbered avenues run east–west (33rd Avenue N) and numbered streets run north–south (6th Street N) but named avenues run north–south (Washburn Avenue N).
+In Northeast Minneapolis, avenues run east–west (15th Avenue NE) and streets run north–south (Taylor Street NE), except for the major east–west artery Broadway Street and the major north–south avenues Central and University.

 In rural Ontario, numbered concession roads form grids oriented to lakes and rivers.
-Usually each axis of the grid has its own suffix, for example, "Roads" for east-west roads and "Lines" for north-south roads.
+Usually each axis of the grid has its own suffix, for example, "Roads" for east–west roads and "Lines" for north–south roads.
 Some townships have roads with two numbers, e.g. "15/16 Sideroad", which refer to the lot numbers on both sides of the roads.

 On sprawling military reservations with tank schools such as Fort Knox Military Reservation and Fort Benning there are dedicated "Tank Roads" and "Cut-offs".

 In Montreal, "avenue" (used for major streets in other cities) generally indicates a small, tree-lined, low-traffic residential street.
 Exceptions exist, such as Park Avenue and Pine Avenue.
 Both are major thoroughfares in the city.

 In older British cities, names such as "vale", normally associated with smaller roads, may become attached to major thoroughfares as roads are upgraded (e.g. Roehampton Vale in London).

 In the Netherlands in the 1970s and 1980s, there was a trend to not use the street type suffix at all, resulting in street names like "North Sea" and "Tuba" (translated).

 In some cities in the United States (San Francisco, Houston, Detroit, Cleveland, and Memphis), streets do have official suffixes, but they are not generally given on street signs or used in postal addresses.

 San Francisco's streets have unique names throughout the city (except on military forts).
 There was an effort in 1909 in San Francisco by the mayor-appointed Commission on Change of Street Names to rename duplicate and confusable names, with over 250 street names altered.

-In Chicago, suffixes are given on street signs but often ignored in popular speech and in postal addresses.

-The name "Terrace" is sometimes associated with gated communities.